"Perfection is the lowest standard any human can have." -- Heather Forbes

-Unfortunately, our minds run on old belief systems that are designed not to keep us happy, but to keep us safe.
-So our thoughts worry constantly and find
+Unfortunately, our minds run on old belief systems that at some point in childhood we decided might keep us safe.
+So our thoughts worry constantly and

-fault with everything, so we'll keep striving to make things better!
-Whenever we buy into those belief systems that we aren't good enough and are making
+find fault with everything, so we'll keep striving to make things better!
+Whenever we buy into those belief systems that we aren't good enough and

 4. Shift into your heart.